2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 35–45% gross margin (lowest of service types)

 T&M jobs run the thinnest margins of any service category.
-Uncontrolled scope, parts sourcing inefficiency, and travel time that doesn't get billed all compress margins below what the hourly rate math suggests.
+Unbilled travel time, parts sourcing inefficiency, and scope that expands without updated pricing all compress margins below what the hourly rate math suggests.

 Labor and materials added after initial scope without customer sign-off is the single largest margin leak in T&M work.
-Top performers require written approval for any scope addition over $500 before the work happens.
+The fix isn't avoiding scope expansion — it's documenting it.
+Change orders protect both you and the customer.

 Frequently Asked Questions